mike-barber/rust-fast-linear-estimator/README.md

     - direct multiplication using iterators
     - a normal library appropriate for this, like `ndarray`
 - work out a fast, relatively low accuracy way to approximate an exponential function
-    - this is is required for the **softmax** part of the logistic estimation
+    - this is is required for the [softmax](https://en.wikipedia.org/wiki/Softmax_function) part of the logistic estimation
-    - normal `exp` has way more accuracy than required for inference tasks, and is generally quite slow
+    - normal `exp` has way more accuracy than required for inference tasks, and is generally quite slow; implementations vary.
     - approximate implementation using avx2 intrinsics is really fast
     - in the interests of performance over accuracy, I'm using a 4th order interpolation; refer to the resources below for the sources.